AtomHash/evernode/docs/foreword.rst

 -----------------------------

 EverNode has many configuration values that can be easily set in the config.json file.
 To learn more about the EverNode and configuration visit the :ref:`getting-started` section.
-When building with EverNode you should follow a few conventions, please refer to :ref:`patterns`
+When building with EverNode you should follow a few conventions, please refer to :ref:`folders`